eiriklv/react-logic-separation/docs/context.md

     - Consumed using `useContext` by the unit
   - Shared context
     - Owned by the domain hook that exposes the context to consumers
-    - Consumed using `useContext` by the that domain hook
+    - Consumed using `useContext` by the domain hook
     - Consumed using the domain hook by any other consumer

 Separating the mechanism from the intended use